JulCesWhat/CpS301_APP/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help
+## Project on the Cloud

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+Url to search in the browser `http://cps301-app.cesarwhatley.com/`.